Sulfation or Sulfate Conjugation

 Anything that will enhance production of cysteine (building block to make sulfate) will help induce sulfation.
 N-acetyl cysteine (NAC) is a supplement that can be used as a substrate to ultimately make sulfate.
 It involves multiple steps needing multiple enzymes as well as iron, tyrosine, B6, B2 and molybdenum.
 I have included a diagram below, that shows the oxidative, and non-oxidative pathways for cysteine to become sulfate.
 Be careful about taking any product such as NAC that is a chelator as they can chelate out toxins such as mercury or mycotoxins and if you take too high a dose or do is sporadically, it may cause symptoms from pulling out the toxins in an unconscious and haphazard manner.

 Food As Sources Of Sulfur To Make Sulfate

 Cruciferous vegetables are a source of sulfur as are the Alliums such as garlic and onions.

 The issue with useing food, or supplements such as NAC, that supply sulfur compounds, is that the body needs to change the sulfur first into sulfite, and then using sulfite oxidase, change the sulfite into sulfate.
-This step needs molybdenum and B2 for it to take place.
+This step needs molybdenum, B-12, B-2, manganese, boron and strontium for it to take place.

 - Resveratrol is a substrate for sulfation as well as glucuronidation.
 Reseveratrol induces UGT1A1 transcription.